How to practice

 The following methods are effective but not universal.
 Different body mechanics and levels of flexibility may require some adjustments.
 Practice these until they're second nature, and then make them your own.

 (...but only after you can do them without thinking.
-Don't make the mistake of judging a process by how it feels the first time.)
+Don't make the beginner mistake of judging a process by how it feels the first hundred times.)